Cords-Connect/Cords-Widget/README.md

 ### HOW TO USE

-Place this anywhere in your HTML.

 ### Method 1: Custom keywords and description

+Place this line of code in your HTML.
+Then enter custom keywords and description.

 ```html
 <div